bear-rsg/landuse-rl/turing-writeup.md

 There are 719 areas based on geographic divisions from Newcastle Upon Tyne, each with four variables of interest:

-* Signature Type, int range 0-15
+* Signature Type, int range 0-15 (`sig_type_interval`, `sig_type_step`)
-* Land Use, real range -1..1, discretised into 21 points
+* Land Use, real range -1..1, discretised by default into 21 points (`land_use_interval`, `land_use_n_points`)
-* Green Space, real range 0..1, discretised into 11 points
+* Green Space, real range 0..1, discretised by default into 11 points (`greenspace_interval`, `greenspace_n_points`)
-* Job Type, real range 0..1, discretised into 11 points
+* Job Type, real range 0..1, discretised by default into 11 points (`job_type_interval`, `job_type_n_points`)

+**Note:** If we change those values, then we need to re-train the model.

-The Turing Institute have provided a Black Box algorithm that can return four indicators of interest.
-Each indicator is assigned a hard-coded maximum value for normalisation purposes:
+The Turing Institute have provided a Black Box algorithm that can return four indicators of interest:

 * Air Quality
 * House Prices
 * Job Accessibility
 * Green Space Accessibility

+Each indicator is assigned a maximum value for normalisation purposes (`max_air_quality`, `max_house_price`, `max_job_accessibility`, `max_greenspace_accessibility`)

+We construct a Deep Neural Network with 3 layers (input, hidden and output).
+The input layer has `state_size = 719 * 4` neurons (number of areas × number of indicators per area).
+In the input layer we pass the difference between the current and target indicators after we flatten and normalise them.
+The output layer has `action_size = 719 * 4 * 2` neurons (number of areas × number of variables per area × number of actions per variable, which is either increase it or decrease it).
+In the output layer we get the Q value of each action.

-Given initial indicators for each area, the algorithm will attempt to find a set of weights for each variable that will maximise the four indicators of interest, by minimising the difference between the initial and final indicators, using a Q Learning approach with a Deep Neural Network (DNN).
+Given initial and target indicators for each area, the algorithm will attempt to find a trajectory (a sequence of actions) that will minimise the difference between the initial and target indicators, using a Q Learning approach with a Deep Neural Network (DNN).
 The reason for using a DNN with Q Learning is so that the DNN can act as a function 'approximator' instead of storing a table of Q values for each state-action pair.
-This is necessary because the number of states is too large to store in memory and scales exponentially with the number of variables.
+This is necessary because the number of states is too large to store in memory and scales exponentially with the number of indicators.

 ## The DQN Algorithm